 Transurethral resection of the prostate (TURP)

-Transurethral resection of the prostate (TURP) is a surgical procedure that involves removing part of the prostate gland.
-It’s used to treat a common condition where the prostate gets bigger, making it harder to pee.
+Transurethral resection of the prostate (TURP) is surgery to remove part of the prostate gland.
+It treats a common condition where the prostate gets bigger, making it harder to pee.
 This condition is called benign prostatic hyperplasia (BPH).

 Why would I need a TURP?